 Spending on a credit card doesn’t have to involve getting into lots of debt.
-In fact, if you pay off your credit card bill in full each month, you can be rewarded for your spending, either via cashback or rewards such as flights, holidays and days out.
-For more on cashback cards, go to The best cashback credit cards.
+In fact, if you pay off your credit card bill in full each month, you can be rewarded for the purchases.

 Here are the best reward credit cards to have in your wallet right now.

 Some supermarkets and shops offer credit cards that allow you to build up points that can be exchanged for rewards.
 Here are some of our top picks.

 The M&S Bank Reward Plus Credit Card gives customers double points to spend on M&S shopping.

 This offer lasts for the first 12 months and points will be converted into M&S vouchers.
 Shoppers can get two points for every £1 spent in M&S and one point for every £1 spent elsewhere.

 What's more, new customers will get 2,500 points when they sign up, worth £25.
 Existing customers will get 2,000 points, which is worth £20.